 Founder, Publisher, Editor

 Utah Life Magazine is Utah’s only statewide general-interest magazine.
 We take our readers on unforgettable trips through the Beehive State.
 We are 100% paid circulation and sell the magazine by subscription for $19 per year ($34 for two years) and on newsstands statewide for $4.95 per issue.
 Deadline for accepted freelance text and photos is three months before publication date.
 For example, January/February material is due October 1.
+Before submitting, we invite you to read Utah Life by becoming a subscriber and purchasing back issues.

 Feature Photo Rates